-The name Jonas is a reference to the legend Jonas and the Whale, a tale about adventure and intimacy, and about shelter, security and homeliness inside a ‘big body’.
-Jonas is a sturdy building with a warm heart.
-Jonas is also an iconic, sustainable and attractive structure that stands out from the surrounding buildings - even by virtue of its special siting on the strip of land and the remarkable programme it contains.
-The building shapes themes that matter here: water, quayside and maritime craft.
-At the same time, by embracing the ‘soul of the site’ and rendering it visible, Jonas looks like it belongs here.
+The name Jonas refers to the story of ‘Jonas and the Whale’.
+It stands for adventure, but also for protection and comfort inside a ‘big body’.
+It is a heroic building with a warm heart.
+But Jonas is also a sustainable and attractive building that stands out from the surrounding buildings in IJburg – if only because of the special site on the headland and the special program it accommodates.
+The building expresses in a striking manner themes that belong to this location: water, quayside and the craft of shipbuilding.
+As a result, Jonas feels natural, because the building embraces the ‘soul of the place’ and renders it visible.

 Together with its surroundings, the building forms a ‘living landscape’.
 At the front of the building a public forecourt is bordered by a timber ‘pavilion’ with steps, which act as a three-dimensional playground.
 The pavilion also marks the entrance to the car park and serves as a tribune for all kinds of activities, such as a film screening or outdoor events.
 The green exterior, with trees providing shade, invites people to linger and – in the summer – there is even a city beach on the water’s edge.

 The building with its irregular openings creates the impression that the windows are gently undulating across the facade.
 That makes Jonas a bit different.
 It is not covered in stone but faced in dark, pre-patinated zinc.
 The facade does not touch the ground but is lifted off it.
 The volume is not rectangular but diamond-shaped.
 That makes it both familiar and alienating, sculptural yet rational, recognizable yet innovative.